Student Employment Handbook

 Continued tardiness or failure to notify your office whenever you cannot report for work can be sufficient grounds for termination.

-Inform supervisor and Office of Financial Assistance of any changes in long-term schedule
+Inform supervisor of any changes in long-term schedule

 Complete W-4 and I-9 forms with Business Services before you may begin working.